lyteword/chspurgeon-tod/volume-3/psalm-72.md

 **Whole Psalm.**

-1\.He shall.
+1\.
+He shall.

-2\.They shall.
+2\.
+They shall.
 Ring the changes on these, as the Psalm does.

 **Verse 1.** The prayer of the ancient church now fulfilled.

-1\.Our Lord's titles.
+1\.
+Our Lord's titles.

 (a) King, by divine nature.

 (b) King's Son, in both natures.
 Thus we see his power innate and derived.

-2\.Our Lord's authority: "Judgments."
+2\.
+Our Lord's authority: "Judgments."

 (a) To rule his people.